CSAN Divisional Board Members

 We’re thankful for board members who volunteer their time and expertise to the Cancer Society Auckland Northland, helping us to reduce the incidence and impact of cancer in Aotearoa, New Zealand.

-Candace is a Chartered Member of the NZ Institute of Directors and is a Member of the Australian Institute of Corporate Directors.
-She holds a Master’s in Business from Massey University and serves as an Honorary Adjunct Fellow at the University of Queensland’s School of Technology, where she supports industry-research collaboration.
+Candace is a Chartered Member of the NZ Institute of Directors and a Member of the Australian Institute of Corporate Directors.
+She holds a Master’s degree in Business from Massey University and an MBA in BioPharma from Rutgers University.
+She is passionate about improving health outcomes for all New Zealanders to reduce the burden of cancer in our communities.

 Julian is a professional economist and management consultant with 20 years' financial management and advisory experience in the management consulting, energy, infrastructure and financial services sectors.